-Our MS activism and government affairs efforts focus on five priorities for people living with MS:
+Our MS activism and government affairs efforts focus on the following areas:

 We actively pursue public funding for MS-related biomedical, rehabilitative, and stem cell research.
 That includes securing funding for the National Institutes of Health (NIH) and through the Congressionally Directed Medical Research Programs (CDMRP).

 - Congressionally Directed Medical Research Programs (CDMRP) Position (.pdf)

 - The National MS Society's Statement on Stem Cell Research (.pdf)

 MS activists work relentlessly to advocate for health care that ensures that the complex needs of people living with MS are addressed.
 When the health care reform debate was starting, a broad-based group of MS activists, including many living with MS, developed the National MS Society’s Health Care Reform Principles.
 These bold and broad-based principles were a blueprint for the Society’s advocacy efforts during the health care reform debate which resulted in passage of the Patient Protection and Affordable Care Act (ACA) in March 2010.
 Many key elements of the Society's health care reform principles are now part of the federal law including:

 - Prohibiting discrimination against an individual based on pre-existing health conditions;